Tom-L-M/Persona-Generator/readme.md

 A very simple tool for creating personas.

-Just download the proper binary from /resources, and execute it.
+Just download the proper zipped binary from /resources, extract, and execute it.
 You will be prompted with some basic questions as creation guidelines.
 Respond the ones you want, and leav the ones you don't to be randomized.